scipp/ess/packages/essdiffraction/docs/about/index.md

 ## Source code and development

-EssDiffraction is hosted and developed [on GitHub](https://github.com/scipp/essdiffraction).
+ESSDiffraction is hosted and developed [on GitHub](https://github.com/scipp/essdiffraction).